Order-Constrained Spectral Causality for Multivariate Time Series: Introduction

 This paper introduces a causal framework designed to capture this form of interaction.
 Rather than targeting pairwise links or isolated predictive improvements, the proposed approach treats causality as a property of collective dependence geometry.
 Specifically, we define causality as \emph{non-invariance of a family of second-order dependence operators under admissible, order-preserving temporal deformations of a designated source component}.
 Temporal ordering enters the definition structurally, through constrained deformation, rather than through conditioning, regression, or hypothetical intervention.
 Causal influence is assessed via variation across an entire order-indexed operator family, yielding an axiomatic, order-based causal primitive that is distinct from predictive, interventional, and information-theoretic formulations.
+Throughout, causality is understood in the sense of directional predictive content encoded in second-order dependence structure, rather than interventional causality.

 From a mathematical perspective, the framework treats causality as a property of an operator family rather than of a single regression, projection, or transfer function.
 Dependence is summarized through orthogonally invariant spectral functionals, leading to causal statistics defined as supremum--infimum dispersions over admissible temporal deformations.
 This construction avoids reliance on collections of pairwise edges and instead captures joint directional effects acting on subspaces of the system.
 Such a representation is particularly relevant in financial and economic systems, where causal influence often manifests through coordinated group behavior and low-dimensional modes rather than isolated bilateral interactions.